-The robots, which we call MindS-bots (Figure 1(a)), were built using Lego MindstormsTM.
-The CPU is a Hitachi H8300-HMS 1MHz, with 32Kb for both the operating system and the user program.
+The robots, which we call MindS-bots (Fig. 1(a)), were built using Lego MindstormsTM.
+The CPU is a Hitachi H8300-HMS 1 MHz, with 32Kb for both the operating system and the user program.
 Figure 1(a) shows a top view of a MindS-bot and its sensors.
 Two light sensors are used to sense prey, which are black cylinders, and the nest, which is spotted in the experimental arena by a light above it.
 Two bumpers are used for obstacle avoidance.
-The CPU controls two tracks and a gripper.
-Random numbers were generated using the random number generator of BrickOS (the operating system of the robots), which is "inspired by Press et al. [1992, 279-281].
+The CPU controls three motors, two for the tracks and one for the gripper.
+Random numbers where generated using the random number generator of BrickOS (the operating system of the robots), which is "inspired by Press et al. [1992], p.
+279-281 [sic]".
 Detailed instructions to replicate the MindS-bot can be found in Labella [2003].